Einsums/Einsums/libs/Einsums/Tensor/docs/index.rst

 .. cpp:class:: template<typename T, size_t Rank> TensorView

-    Holds a view of a :cpp:class:`Tensor<T, Rank>`, which may have a different rank and different dimensions.
+    Holds a view of a :cpp:class:`Tensor`, which may have a different rank and different dimensions.

 .. cpp:class:: template<typename T, size_t Rank> DeviceTensor

     A tensor that makes data available to the GPU.
 These should be used when more permanent occupancy is desired.
-    If you want to map/copy a tensor into GPU memory temporarily, but have it live in core most of the time, consider using a :cpp:class::`DeviceTensorView<T, Rank>` instead.
+    If you want to map/copy a tensor into GPU memory temporarily, but have it live in core most of the time, consider using a :cpp:class::`DeviceTensorView` instead.

 .. cpp:class:: template<typename T, size_t Rank> DeviceTensorView

     Holds a view of data that is available to the GPU.
-This may be a view of a :cpp:class:`DeviceTensor<T, Rank>`, or it may be a mapping of a :cpp:class:`Tensor<T, Rank>` or :cpp:class:`TensorView<T, Rank>`.
+This may be a view of a :cpp:class:`DeviceTensor`, or it may be a mapping of a :cpp:class:`Tensor` or :cpp:class:`TensorView`.

 .. cpp:class:: template<typename T, size_t Rank> DiskTensor